mhalvers/RBRproc/README.md

 % interactive function to choose start and end points of profile profile = trimRBR(profile);

-% despike the fluorometer and turbidity profiles.
-Use an 11 point
+% Identify scans when the descent rate and deceleration were such that
-% median filter to find the spikes, and replace them with NaN profile = despikeRBR(profile,{'Chlorophyll','Turbidity'},'median',11,'NaN');
+% hydrodynamic wake may have contaminated the data, and flag with NaN. profile = loopRBR(profiles,'NaN');

 %% bin average all variables by pressure into 1 dbar bins profile = binRBR(profile,'pressure',1);